 Such is the story of Tong Heng’s Egg Tarts in Chinatown, who create pastries and diamond-shaped tarts with flaky, mouthwatering crusts that are filled with a delicious egg custard.
 Why the diamond shape?
 So the delicate pastries fit together in a box tightly and prevent them from being destroyed on their way home.

-We sampled a variety of the pastries, including a green bean paste pastry, moon cakes and, of course, egg tarts.
+We sampled a variety of pastries, including a green bean paste pastry, moon cakes, and, of course, egg tarts.

 The king of fruits, Durian

 Regarded as the “king of fruits,” durian is a large, thorn-covered fruit that emits a repulsive smell and is frequently likened to roadkill, rotten eggs, or garbage.
 The odor is actually so strong that durian is banned from airplanes, hotels, and mass transit in Singapore.
 When we tried it, they gave us plastic gloves so our hands didn’t smell afterward.